What is the best air source heat pump system type to choose?

 The best type of air source heat pump (ASHP) for your home depends on many factors, including your existing heating and cooling set up, the fuel you use for heating, and your goals for the system.
 This post breaks down some questions you will want to ask yourself as you plan for an ASHP, and how the answers will impact your ASHP choices.
+Always make sure to check with your contractor or heat pump installer to see if the selected ASHP model qualifies for federal, state, utility, and local incentive programs that will save you money upfront.
+In addition, check with your utility to see if they offer special electric rates that might lower the operational cost of the system.

 Does your home have ductwork?